Hike at a Glance

 The trailhead for the Dell to South Ledge hike is located at The Dell, a popular spot in Beelu National Park, just 40 kilometres east of Perth.
 To get there, take Great Eastern Highway and head towards Mundaring, then turn onto Mundaring Weir Road.
 It’s a short 45-minute drive from the city centre, offering a quick escape into the natural beauty of the Perth Hills.
 The Dell is well signposted, making it easy to find, and there is parking available near the trailhead.
 This convenient location makes it an ideal starting point for those looking to explore the surrounding area and enjoy the peaceful bushland of Beelu National Park.

-Closest towns to this walk: Bickley, Boya, Carmel, Darlington, Glen Forrest, Gooseberry Hill, Helena Valley, Hovea, Kalamunda, Lesmurdie, Mahogany Creek, Mount Helena, Mundaring, Parkerville, Paulls Valley, Perth, Sawyers Valley, Stoneville
+Nearby towns: Bickley, Boya, Carmel, Darlington, Glen Forrest, Gooseberry Hill, Helena Valley, Hovea, Kalamunda, Lesmurdie, Mahogany Creek, Mount Helena, Mundaring, Parkerville, Paulls Valley, Perth, Sawyers Valley, Stoneville

 About the region